devopsmails/devops-tools/01_linux/Commands.md

 process:
 -------
+ps aux | grep 8200      - lists all process connects to port 8200
 ps -df - lists all the running process in a running format ps -df | grep "amazon or ###" - lists only related to amazon